 |7 days certificates||These certificates expire one week (seven days) from issuance.
 Select this option when you have users who need certificates reissued more frequently than the one year default.
 For example, you have virtual desktop users whose VDI endpoints are redeployed periodically, or a group of contractors who aren't expected to use the same workstations for a year.|

-Click Download Batch File.
+Click Download Script.
 The downloaded script name will be similar to

 duo_cert_enrollment.bat.
 Then, click the link in step 2.2 to download the enrollment executable file, whose name will be like

 If your users access Duo-protected sites with the Edge Chromium browser, also click the download link for the Edge configuration file duo_edge_configuration.bat.
 The downloaded file will be named trusted_endpoints_edge_configuration.bat.